-Measure out 3 cups of the dandelion liquid and place in a large jelly kettle.
+Measure out 3 cups of the dandelion liquid and place in a large stainless-steel saucepan.
 Add 2 tablespoons of lemon juice and 1 package of powdered fruit pectin (1 ¾ ounces).
 Bring the mixture to a boil.
 Add 5 ½ cups of sugar, stirring to mix well.
 Continue stirring, and boil the mixture for 2-½ minutes.

 Quickly ladle hot dandelion jelly into 4-hot, sterilized pint jars leaving ¼-inch of headspace.
 Wipe the rims of the jars and add lids that have been washed and dried.
 Add screw bands and tighten until fingertip-tight.

 If you plan to eat the jelly within several weeks, keep in the refrigerator (or freeze).
 However, if you want the jelly to last for up to a year, you’ll need to “can” or process the jars under high heat.
 Here’s how:

 Place jars on rack in boiling water bath canner and make sure they are completely covered with water (1 to 2 inches above the jars).
 Cover with lid and bring to a boil.